dotnet/designs/proposed/resource-limit.md

 2. The concurrency limiter only allows the user to "release" the resources that were obtained

 The resources obtained through concurrency limiters imply ownership.
-Since the user interacts with the `Resource` struct instead of being able to directly call a `Release(...)` method, the user cannot release more resources than was obtained through the limiter.
+Since the user interacts with the `ResourceLease` struct instead of being able to directly call a `Release(...)` method, the user cannot release more resources than was obtained through the limiter.
 This is different from a Semaphore where releasing without first obtaining any resources is possible.

 ### How "allocating" will resource limiters be?

 The design of the interface allows for zero allocation as long as the resource limit has not been reached (i.e. under the soft cap).
-In these cases only `Resource` and `ValueTask<Resource>` value types are created.
+In these cases only `ResourceLease` and `ValueTask<ResourceLease>` value types are created.
 When the soft cap is reached an queuing is enabled, allocations of registrations used to track completion (i.e. when resources become available) will potentially result in allocations.

 ### Why is there a configurable queuing behaviour when `TAcquire` and `AcquireAsync` are available to distinguish between synchronous checks and awaitable checks?